 - Began in May 2016 Healthier Delray Beach and students at Atlantic High School wanted to encourage the community to give attention to their mental health and wellness.
 Everyone was encouraged to wear green and post pictures on social media. - In 2017, 2018 and 2019: - Birth to 22: United for Brighter Futures (an alliance of Palm Beach County community providers) partnered with Healthier Delray Beach to take the campaign countywide. - More than 100 providers, government agencies, schools, media outlets and businesses participated each year and over 6000 individuals wore green and posted pictures. - The Palm Beach County Board of County Commissioners, 15 additional cities, and multiple agency Boards of Directors adopted Mental Health Awareness and Trauma-Informed Care Proclamations in the month of May. - In 2020 and 2021, the community celebrated the annual Get Your Green On campaigns virtually due to COVID-19.
-Recognizing the toll the pandemic was taking on resident mental health, the campaign was more important than ever to encourage self-care. - During May 2022, Palm Beach County honors behavioral health again, encouraging everyone to care for themselves and the people around them.
-The month of May will include Mental Health Awareness Proclamations, trainings and awareness events across the county, and the social media campaign on May 19th will get everyone wearing green!
+Recognizing the toll the pandemic was taking on resident mental health, the campaign was more important than ever to encourage self-care. - Now during May every year, Palm Beach County honors behavioral health again, encouraging everyone to care for themselves and the people around them.
+The month of May includes Mental Health Awareness Proclamations, trainings and awareness events across the county, and the social media campaign on the third Thursday of the month to get everyone wearing green. - We are excited to celebrate 10 years of the campaign in 2025!